 Alkalinity in groundwater comes from the soil and bedrock through which the water passes.
 The main sources for natural alkalinity are rocks which contain carbonate, bicarbonate and hydroxide compounds.

 Water with high alkalinity is often said to be hard; water with low alkalinity is said to be soft.
-However, it should be noted that measure of hardness and alkalinity are not necessarily identical.
+However, it should be noted that measures of hardness and alkalinity are not necessarily identical.
 For the typical CaCO3, the hardness is a measure of the calcium, while the alkalinity is a function of the CO3 carbonate.

 In nature, alkalinity is especially important for fish and aquatic life because the alkalinity buffers against rapid pH changes, from rain, for instance.